sadiaislamcse/Social-Media-AI-Agent/README.md

 ## 🚀 What It Does

-I used to spend hours every week planning content, writing posts, finding images, and scheduling everything manually.
+We used to spend hours every week planning content, writing posts, finding images, and scheduling everything manually.
 So I automated the entire workflow using AI.

 **Now the system works like this:**